twitocode/Tantalum/content/University/Year 1/ECON 1BB3/Chapter 1 Notes.md

 **Scientific Method** (in economics): The process of developing models, testing hypothesis, and revising models.

-**Positive analysis**: concerns facts or logic (**economics is about this**) **Normative analysis**: about value judgements or what ought to be,
+**Positive analysis**: concerns facts or logic (**economics is about this**)
+- looks at measurable effects—such as job losses, firms’ costs and profits, and wage gains for employed workers **Normative analysis**: about value judgements or what ought to be,
+- whether the policy is “good” or “bad.”

+**Microeconomics**: The study of how individual economic agents make choices, how these choices come together to determine what happens in a single market, and the impact of government intervention on market outcomes

+**Macroeconomics**: The study of the economy as a whole, usually of a country, province, or region.
+Focuses on inflation, unemployment, and economic growth, policy issues, and government intervention to prevent recessions.

+# some more key terms

+## Production
+- The process of making goods and services.
+- Often undertaken by **entrepreneurs**.

+## Entrepreneur
+- Someone who operates a business.
+- Decides what to produce and how to produce it.
+- Often invests their own money and takes on risk.
+- About half of new businesses close within a few years.
+- Essential for economic progress.

+## Innovation
+- **Invention**: Creation of a new good or process.
+- **Innovation**: Practical application of an invention or a major improvement.
+- Example:
+  - 1945: ENIAC computer (invention).
+  - 1981: First personal computer (innovation).
+  - 1990s: Widespread adoption and ongoing improvements.

+## Technology
+- The processes a firm uses to turn inputs into outputs (goods/services).
+- Depends on:
+	- Managers’ skills
+	- Workers’ education
+	- Quality of equipment

+## Firms (Company/Business)
+- An organization that produces goods or services.
+- Usually for profit, though some are non-profit (e.g., universities).
+- Terms **firm**, **company**, and **business** are interchangeable.

+## Goods
+- Tangible items people want (e.g., books, computers, clothing).

+## Services
+- Activities done for others (e.g., haircuts, house cleaning, banking).

+## Revenue
+- Total money a firm receives from selling goods/services.
+- Formula:  $\text{Price per unit} * \text{Quantity sold}$

+## Profit
+- The difference between a firm’s revenue and its costs.
+- **Accounting profit**: Excludes some costs, only considers explicit costs.
+- **Economic profit**: Includes all costs, including opportunity costs.
+- In economics, *profit* usually means **economic profit**.
+- ⚠️ Don’t confuse profit with revenue!

+## Household
+- Consists of all people making joint decisions in a home.
+- Roles:
+	- Supply factors of production (especially labour).
+	- Consume goods and services produced in the economy.

+## Factors of Production (Economic Resources)
+Firms use these to produce goods and services:
+- **Labour**
+- **Capital**
+- **Natural resources** (including land)
+- **Entrepreneurial ability**
+Households earn income by supplying these factors.

+## Capital
+- **Financial capital**: Stocks, bonds, bank accounts, money.
+- **Physical capital** (the usual meaning in economics): Manufactured goods used to make other goods (e.g., computers, factories, tools, trucks).
+- **Capital stock**: Total physical capital in a country.

+## Human Capital
+- Training, skills, and knowledge accumulated by individuals.
+- Example: University graduates generally have higher human capital than high school graduates.